Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 See event listings and more articles in this edition of Agri-News: November 15, 2021 issue

-‘Based on the success of the 2020 pilot project, the Agricultural Society Innovation Award is now a standing program of Alberta Agriculture, Forestry and Rural Economic Development,’ says Susan Lacombe, program coordinator.
+‘Based on the success of the 2020 pilot project, the Agricultural Society Innovation Award is now a standing provincial program,’ says Susan Lacombe, program coordinator.
 ‘This award allows us to work together to champion and celebrate the significant contributions that agricultural societies make, while inspiring others to take action.’

 During the pandemic in 2020, many agricultural societies found new ways to serve their communities, while following public health guidelines.
 Societies stepped up with creative and innovative ways to support and connect their communities by running online fundraisers, creating virtual programs and fairs, offering contactless catering, meal pickup and delivery, and organizing outdoor drive-in concerts, events and movies.